Allocate Your Disk Space | How To Allocate A Hard Drive Space?

 Why Hard Drive Becomes Unallocated?

-Sometimes, hard drives can become unallocated, which means that data cannot be read, written, or stored on them.
-Users have reported this issue, and in order to fix it, it's important to identify the potential causes.
+Sometimes, hard drives can become unallocated, meaning data cannot be read, written, or stored on them.
+Users have reported this issue, and to fix it, it’s important to identify the potential causes.

 • Improper partition creation or modification